 A road map (or car GPS) will show street names and get you to the start of a walk, but they lack vital features for bushwalkers, who use topographical maps.
 These maps show physical features such as rivers, hills, ridges, mountains and walking tracks.

 Topographical maps can be purchased from bushwalking gear shops.
-New South Wales topographical maps are also available from the online shop at Land and Property Information, a division of the NSW Department of Finance and Services.
+New South Wales topographical maps are also available from the online shop at NSW Land and Registry Services.
 A walker may also supplement a topographical map with a sketch map which shows items of particular interest to bushwalkers, such as walking tracks, negotiable routes, camp sites and other features that are useful to bushwalkers.
 Note that a negotiable route does not appear as a visible walking track on the ground and should only be attempted by experienced bushwalkers with superior navigational skills.

-In Great Britain the government authority for surveying and creating maps is Ordnance Survey.
-They sell UK topographical maps online and have an excellent online magazine.
-Learn how to use a map and compass in the Outdoor Skill section.
-In the Technology section you can learn about walking with a GPS.
-Ordnance Survey also publishes a series of blogs and videos that discuss map and compass work and using a GPS.
+- In Great Britain the government authority for surveying and creating maps is Ordnance Survey.
+They sell UK topographical maps online and have an excellent blog.
+Learn how to use a map and compass in the Using GI and Maps section.

-The NSW Department Spatial Services publish a booklet called Exploring GPS – A GPS Users Guide.
+- The NSW Department of Spatial Services publish a booklet called Exploring GPS – A GPS Users Guide.